Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-30-Anomaly Detection in Fraud Analytics - Isolation Forest.md

 Anomaly detection can play a vital role in identification of several known fraud types in various industries.
 At the same time, it can also help in identifying unknown fraud patterns in the industry.

-*Common applications of anomaly detection are identification of following industry concern:*
+**Common applications of anomaly detection are identification of following industry concerns:**

 1. Credit card Fraud in retail banking